sekocha/pyclupan/docs/tutorial-subs.md

 The required files for this tutorial can be found in the `examples/SrCuOx` directory

 ### 1. Enumeration of Derivative Structures
-Starting from the perovskite lattice specified by `perovskite-unitcell`, derivative structures with a given maximum number of atoms are enumerated.
+Starting from the perovskite lattice specified by `perovskite-unitcell`, derivative structures with a given maximum supercell size are enumerated.
-When the maximum supercell size is given as three, derivative structure enumeration is performed for each number of atoms up to six as follows.
+When the maximum supercell size is set to four, derivative structure enumeration is performed for supercells containing 3, 6, 9, and 12 sites, as follows.
+In addition, the lower bound for the composition is specified corresponding to SrCuO2.

 ```shell
 > for i in {1..4};do
 >   pyclupan -p perovskite-unitcell --supercell_size $i -e 0 -e 1 -e 2 3 --comp_lb 2 0.665